Stuart Oliver (racing driver): Top Gear

-It has been rumoured that Stuart Oliver appeared as the 'Rig Stig' on Top Gear Series 12, Episode 1.
+It has been rumoured that Oliver appeared as the 'Rig Stig' on Top Gear Series 12, Episode 1.
 The episode saw the £5000 Lorry Challenge where the first event was to powerslide a lorry, with Oliver's own racing truck being used as a demonstration of this.

-He has appeared on an episode on Top Gear (2002 TV series) driving a fuel truck in a race comprising airport vehicles.
+Oliver has appeared on an episode on Top Gear (2002 TV series) driving a fuel truck in a race comprising airport vehicles.